Choose from 100s of elite activity and accommodation options.

-Colin Farrell - One of Dublin's favourite sons, Colin Farrell has enjoyed a meteoric rise in the past 15 years, achieving Hollywood success as well as plaudits for his superb performances in In Bruges, Seven Psychopaths and more recently True Detective.
+Colin Farrell - One of Dublin's favourite sons, Colin Farrell, has achieved Hollywood box office success as well as plaudits for his superb performances in In Bruges, Seven Psychopaths and more recently True Detective.

-Brendan Gleeson - It seems if a drama needs a grumpy Irishman, than Brendan Gleeson is the man to choose.
-Having starred in countless films and stage productions, he's one of Ireland's greatest actors and the apple doesn't seem to fall far from the tree as his son Domnhall landed a starring role in Star Wars: The Force Awakens.
+Brendan Gleeson - It seems if a drama needs a grumpy Irishman, then Brendan Gleeson is the man to choose.
+Having starred in countless films and stage productions, he's one of Ireland's greatest actors and the apple doesn't seem to fall far from the tree as his son, Domnhall, landed a starring role in Star Wars: The Force Awakens.

 Distillery Tour - It's not all about the black stuff in Dublin.
-Ireland is famous for its delicious whiskeys, and on your stag party you can discover how it's made and enjoy a tasty tipple while you do.
-Find out more...
+Ireland is famous for its delicious whiskeys, and on your stag party, you can discover how it's made and enjoy a tasty tipple while you do.

 O'Connell Bridge - Believe it or not, this Bridge used to be made of rope - thankfully these days it's been replaced with a concrete structure that's won the slightly odd title of being the only bridge in Europe that's as wide as it is long.

-Casino Nights - Although you'll find it hard to replicate Buck Whaley's amazing feats, you could get lucky in one of Dublin's premiere casinos.
+Casino Nights - Although you'll find it hard to replicate Buck Whaley's amazing feats, you could get lucky in one of Dublin's premier casinos.
 There's big banter to be had as you show off your poker faces while suited and booted like Bond.
-Read more...

-Krystle - This LED light-filled, multi-tiered venue is the club of choice for many a Dubliner, probably because you can enjoy spirited banter with the boys in the properly stylish penthouse bar before heading downstairs to mingle with the locals on the dance floor.
-Explore Krystle...
+Krystle - This LED-light-filled, multi-tiered venue is the club of choice for many a Dubliner, probably because you can enjoy spirited banter with the boys in the properly stylish penthouse bar before heading downstairs to mingle with the locals on the dance floor.

-Vintage Cocktail Club - If you're going with a Blues Brothers fancy dress theme then a glass of Absinthe Minded or a Fernet Me Not in this 60's style speakeasy is an absolute must on your big night out before you head on to the city's best clubs.
-See more...
+Vintage Cocktail Club - If you're going with a Blues Brothers fancy dress theme then a glass of Absinthe Minded or a Fernet Me Not in this 60's style speakeasy bar is an absolute must on your big night out before you head on to the city's best clubs.

 Conor McGregor - There's been a few fightin' Irishmen in Dublin over the years, but none as fearsome as Conor McGregor.
 His dynamic fighting style and his charismatic personality have led him to success after success in the UFC, the biggest MMA promotion in the world.